Updated: Aug 15

-OK, some of my earliest memories are of sitting in my mom's retail store reading Elle Magazine and she "claims" my first work was Chanel though I find that hard to believe given the weird pronunciation.
-In any case, Linda Evagalista's gorgeous brows and flawless complexion were the definition of supermodel in my eyes, so when I heard she had been "disfigured" by CoolSculpting my heart hurt a little for her and for one of my favorite procedures to perform and have performed on me.
+OK, some of my earliest memories are of sitting in my mom's retail store reading Elle Magazine and she "claims" my first work was Chanel, though I find that hard to believe given the weird pronunciation.
+In any case, Linda Evagalista's gorgeous brows and flawless complexion were the definition of supermodel in my eyes, so when I heard she had been "disfigured" by CoolSculpting my heart hurt for her, as it is one of my favorite procedures to perform and have performed on me.

 Paradoxical Hyperplasia occurs when the fat cells not only survive the injury of being frozen, but responds by making scar tissue and new fat cells.
 This causes an enlargement in the area you were trying to get rid of in the first place in the shape of the applicator.
 No one knows why this happens, but it's very rare!
 Less than 1% of procedures lead to this complication and it typically occurs within the first 6 months.
-The only known risk factor is male sex, though it can happen in females as well.
+The only known risk factor is being male, though it can happen in females as well.